- Threadworms are tiny white worms that can live in your intestines.

 What are threadworms?

-Threadworms, also called pinworms, grow to about 13mm in length and look like tiny pieces of white thread.
+Threadworms, also called pinworms, are tiny parasites that grow to about 1cm in length and look like tiny pieces of white thread.
 They live in the intestines.

 People, usually children, get infected with threadworms by getting threadworm eggs on their hands and then putting their hands in their mouths.
 They swallow the eggs, which travel to the lower intestine where they grow into worms.
-The worms then move to the anus to lay their eggs.
-(The anus is where stools (poo) leave the body.)
+The worms then move to the anus (back passage, bottom) to lay their eggs.

-The worms usually lay their eggs at night and both worms and eggs make the anal area itchy.
-If the skin around the anus is scratched and the hands are not carefully washed, the eggs on the hands can get back into the mouth, repeating the cycle.
+The worms usually come out to lay their eggs at night, which makes the anal area itchy.
+If you scratch the skin around your anus and don’t wash your hands, the eggs on your hands can get back into your mouth, repeating the cycle.

-Threadworm eggs are usually passed from one person to another.
-Worms can live on the skin, toys, and other objects for several weeks.
+Threadworm eggs are usually passed directly from person to person, but they can live on toys and other objects and surfaces for up to 2 weeks.
 If you touch your mouth with your hands after touching a contaminated toy or other object, you can become infected.